mwvgroup/SN-Spectral-Evolution/docs/source/data.rst

 Sako et al. 2018 presents data from the Sloan Digital Sky Survey-II (SDSS-II) Supernova Survey conducted between 2005 and 2007.
-Light curves are presented for 10,258 variable and transient sources discovered through repeat `ugriz` imaging of SDSS Stripe 82, a 300 deg2 area along the celestial equator.
+Light curves are presented for 10,258 variable and transient sources discovered through repeat `ugriz` imaging of SDSS Stripe 82, a 300 deg2 calc_area along the celestial equator.
 This data release is comprised of all transient sources brighter than r ≃ 22.5 mag with no history of variability prior to 2004.